 If you have been arrested in Thailand then the arrest and detention process is important.
 You may not be arrested by an official or police official without a court order or an arrest warrant.
 This is governed by Section 80 of the Criminal Procedure Act of Thailand.
 Certain cases are however except from this process.

-- (a) Where the offence was a flagrant offence and/or the person having been pursued physically;
+(a) Where the offense was a flagrant offense and/or the person having been pursued physically;

 When arrested the police will follow the following procedure:

-- 6. They are allowed to search you and hold any articles for evidence;
+6. They are allowed to search for you and hold any articles for evidence;

 When taken into custody you will then have the following:

-If the offence carries a maximum punishable imprisonment term not exceeding 6 months, or, a fine or not more than 500 THB or both then the Court will have the power to issue a detention order only once, with a term of not more than 7 days.
-These are usually small offences.
+Arrest and detention in Thailand vary.
+If the offense carries a maximum punishable imprisonment term not exceeding 6 months, or, a fine or not more than 500 THB or both then the Court will have the power to issue a detention order only once, with a term of not more than 7 days.
+These are usually small offenses.

 If you have been accused of a major crime, then the maximum punishable imprisonment term of 10 years or longer, regardless of the fine the Court will have the power to issue several detention orders consecutively for not longer than 12 days each but to a maximum of 84 days.